Reference Electrodes Line Up

 E= 0.6125 - (RT/2F ) ln aSO42- (9)

 The reference potential is considerably positive compared to that of calomel electrode reflecting rather large solubility of mercurous sulfate.
 Saturated K2SO4 or 1 M H2SO4 are used as the internal electrolyte.
-This reference electrode is an appropriate choice for the case to avoid a contamination of chloride ion.
+This non-halide design prevents contamination when testing in chlorine-free media.
+It offers an alternative to calomel cells in low pH environments that damage Ag/AgCl references.